Tabish-Farooq/MyGalleryApp/README.md

-# MyGallery App - React Native
+# MyGallery App

-**MyGallery** is a modern and responsive photo gallery app built with **React Native** and **Expo**.
+A modern and responsive photo gallery app built with **React Native** and **Expo**.
 Users can log in using Google, view their uploaded photos, and manage their profile in a clean, intuitive interface.

-This project is built using **Expo Prebuild**, which allows native code customization while maintaining the ease of Expo development.
+This project uses **Expo Prebuild**, which allows native code customization while maintaining the ease of Expo development.
 It supports **Android, iOS, and Web** platforms.

 ---